 A knowledgeable lawyer will have an understanding of the numerous state and federal laws protecting nursing home and assisted-living patients, under which a claim can be filed for any violation.
 That includes Connecticut’s Nursing Home Bill of Rights, which mandates the standard of care.
 With the help of an attorney, you can determine how the law relates to your case or your loved ones, then pursue legal action for damages.
 Victims who file a medical malpractice lawsuit can recover costs of any emergency or long-term care related to the injuries, pain and suffering, mental anguish, possibly punitive damages and more.

-Speak to a Medical Malpractice Lawyer Today
+Speak to a New Haven Medical Malpractice Lawyer Today

 Contact local law enforcement immediately if you suspect an elder is in danger.
 Then reach out to Loughlin FitzGerald, P.C. to obtain legal services from a New Haven attorney.
 We understand the sensitive issues surrounding a nursing home injury case and know how to get the results you need.
 Contact us online or call (203) 265-2035.